 The manifestations and complications of gossypibomas are so variable that diagnosis may be difficult and patient morbidity is significant.

 - thoracic cavity

 - pericardial cavity

 - abdominal cavity

 Gossypibomas cause two types of responses in the body: exudative and aseptic fibrous.
-The latter can have adhesions, encapsulation, and eventually, granuloma formation.
-However, the former usually occurs early in the postoperative period and may involve secondary bacterial contamination, which results in various fistulas.
+Aseptic gossypibomas can have adhesions, encapsulation, and eventually granuloma formation.
+Exudative gossypibomas, however, usually occur early in the postoperative period and may involve secondary bacterial contamination, which can result in various fistulas.

 Rarely, a foreign body may completely migrate into the ileum without any apparent opening in the intestinal wall.
-If it cannot pass the ileocecal valve and cause complete intestinal obstruction at this level.
+If it cannot pass the ileocecal valve it can cause complete intestinal obstruction at this level.
 However, if it passes through this valve, it is then easily discharged through the anus.

 An infrequently reported possible complication of a retained surgical sponge is the development of an angiosarcoma 4.

 Gossypibomas are most frequently discovered in the abdomen.
 Characteristic CT features of abdominal gossypibomas include: